ericpereira/every-io-graphql-server/README.md

 - Open the link http://localhost:4444 in the browser to start to user the API
 - Make an query to login with seeded credentials or make an mutation to create your own user
 - After login put the returned Bearer token in the authorization headers for every query or mutarion executed below
+- NOTE: In few architectures if the app container don't connect to mysql the system reboot is needed (docker issue)

 ## Stop application